rust-unofficial/too-many-lists/src/second-iter-mut.md

 As a consequence, you can even move a Copy type out of a reference without replacement!

-All numeric primitives in rust (i32, u64, bool, f32, char, etc...) are Copy.
+All numeric primitives in Rust (i32, u64, bool, f32, char, etc...) are Copy.
 You can also declare any user-defined type to be Copy as well, as long as all its components are Copy.